Garrow's Law

 Garrow's Law is a British period legal drama about the 18th-century lawyer William Garrow.
-The series debuted on 1 November 2009 on BBC One and BBC HD.
+The series debuted on 1 November 2009 on BBC One and BBC HD television.
 A second series was announced on 7 July 2010 and was broadcast from 14 November 2010.
 A third series consisting of four episodes was commissioned and was aired from 13 November 2011.
 Garrow's Law was cancelled after three series in February 2012.

 Summary

 Set around trials at the Old Bailey in Georgian London against a backdrop of corruption and social injustice, Garrow's Law is a legal drama inspired by the life of pioneering barrister William Garrow.

 The series, co-created by Tony Marchant, is based on real legal cases from the late 18th century, as recorded in the Old Bailey Proceedings.
 Andrew Buchan as Garrow leads a cast including Alun Armstrong and Lyndsey Marshal.

 From rape and murder to high treason and corruption, each episode begins with the investigation of a real crime sourced from the published accounts of Old Bailey trials, available in a fully searchable edition online.
 In an age when few of the accused could afford defence counsel, the youthful Garrow and his associate John Southouse (pronounced soot-house), a solicitor, work to uncover the truth or fight for justice, championing the underdog and pioneering the rigorous cross-examination of prosecution witnesses that paved the way for the modern legal system.

 A gifted maverick, at times arrogant and with a burning sense of destiny, Garrow is driven to change the nature of the trial, thereby creating powerful enemies both in the corrupt underworld and among the political elite.

 A major subplot running through the series concerns Garrow's relationship with Lady Sarah Hill, an aristocratic figure with an interest in justice and the law.
 This almost cost Garrow his life in episode three when Garrow challenges Silvester, his main courtroom rival, to a duel when Silvester insinuates that Garrow and Lady Sarah's relationship has become intimate and then refuses to withdraw the allegation.
 Lady Sarah's husband is Sir Arthur Hill, an important politician and member of the government.
 The storyline continues when Sir Arthur accuses his wife of adultery with Garrow and refuses Lady Sarah her son by claiming him as his property.
 The subplot concludes in the last episode of series three.